ghost1100/MSR2026/README.md

 - `python-dotenv` - Environment variable management

 ### Optional Dependencies
-- `anthropic` - Claude API integration (for extended analysis) due to replication purposes and claude API keys being a subscription based resource I decided to focus more on implementation without it as much as possible, and that's where free tier Artificial intelegance came in handy assisting me in figuiring out better more robust work arounds to problems in ways I did not expect.
+- `anthropic` - Claude API integration (for extended analysis) due to replication purposes and claude API keys being a subscription based resource I decided to focus more on implementation without it as much as possible, and that's where free tier Artificial intelegance came in handy, assisting me in figuiring out better more robust work arounds to problems in ways I did not expect.
 ## Getting Started

 ### Quick Start Options